-Ideally, you should start preparing for studying abroad an year in advance.
+Ideally, you should start preparing for studying abroad a year in advance.
 This will help you meet all the requirements like appearing for entrance exams, collecting LORs, or writing your SOP.

 You can also start searching for the best education loans if you are planning to take one.

-What is the first process of studying in abroad?
+What is the first process of studying abroad?